Diana in Search of Herself

 Diana in Search of Herself: Portrait of a Troubled Princess is one of the books about Diana, Princess of Wales.
 The book was written by best-selling author Sally Bedell Smith and was published by the Times Books in 1999.
 The book is the first authoritative biography of the Princess.

 Content

-The 320-page book focuses on troubled life of Princess Diana.
+The 320-page book focuses on the troubled life of Princess Diana.
 Smith interviewed nearly 150 people whose reports are used in the book to narrate the life of the Princess.
 These people were mainly Diana's intimates, including British tabloid journalists.
+The book also featured 32 pages of unseen photographs of the Princess.

 The most significant claim made in the book is that the Princess had suffered from borderline personality disorder.
-It is also claimed that she could not fix her serious eating disorder and was not able to manage to sustain relationships.
+It also claimed that she could not manage her serious eating disorder and had difficulty sustaining relationships.

 Sales

 The book was included in the best seller lists of the following: The New York Times Book Review, The Washington Post, The Wall Street Journal, USA Today Top 50, The Boston Globe, Los Angeles Times, Newsday, Barnes & Noble and Publishers Weekly.